 Written by Ada’s Medical Knowledge Team

-Gonorrhea, sometimes known as the clap, is a common sexually transmitted infection (STI) caused by a bacterium named Neisseria gonorrhoeae.
-It most commonly affects the mucous membrane in the reproductive and genital area.
-However, all the following can be infected with gonorrhea:.
+Gonorrhea, sometimes known as ‘the clap’, is a common sexually transmitted infection (STI) caused by a bacterium named Neisseria Gonorrhoeae.
+It most commonly infects the lower genital tract, including:

 Worried you may have this condition?
 Start a symptom assessment on the Ada app.

 Gonorrhea symptoms can vary by gender.
 Some people may have no symptoms at all, and sometimes the effects of the condition are so mild that they may not be noticeable.
 People affected by gonorrhea in the rectum, throat and eyes all have symptoms which are specific to those body parts.
 Symptoms can begin within 2 weeks of being infected with N.gonorrhoeae.

 - Unusual discharge from the urethra (the tube that allows urine to pass out of the body); this can be white, yellow or green in color

 - Pain or burning sensation while urinating

 - Inflammation (swelling) of the foreskin

 - Pain and tenderness in the testicles – although this is rare